How Much Does a Probate Lawyer Cost: Essential Fees Explained

 “The cost of a lawyer is an investment in peace of mind during challenging times.”

-Several factors can impact the costs of hiring a probate lawyer.
-Here are some of the main ones:
+Several factors can affect the costs of hiring a probate lawyer.
+You should review these points before you compare fee quotes.

-• Billing Method: Lawyers may charge hourly rates, flat fees, or a percentage of the estate value.
-Each method has its own cost implications.
+• Billing method: Lawyers may charge hourly rates, flat fees, or percentage fees when state law permits that method.

 Flat Fee Vs. Hourly Rate